Distribution of postcritically finite polynomials II: Speed of convergence: Initial estimates in the moduli space of polynomials

 We first give estimates for the functions $d^{-n}\log|P_{c,a}^{n}(c_j)-c_j|$ that will enable us to deal with the dynatomic polynomials.
 The two next lemmas are consequences of \cite[\S 6]{favredujardin} and of Lemma~\ref{lm:Przytycki}.
 These two lemmas intend to play the role, in the present setting, of Lemma~\ref{lm:outside}.
 Since the parameter space is now several dimensional, the proofs are more elaborate than in the unicritical family.

 A few explanations are in order.
 In turn, lemma~\ref{magic_eq1} says that the growth of the function $d^{-n}\log|P_{c,a}^{n}(c_j)-c_j|$ is bounded above by the escape rate of the critical point $c_j$, up to exponential error term, at least when $c_j$ is the fastest escaping critical point.
 These estimates follow directly from classical estimates (see~\cite[S 6]{favredujardin}).
-The main difficulty is to get a \emph{uniform} constant in the error term.
+To be more precise, we use the following two lemmas in the sequel (see \cite[Lemmas 6.4 $\&$ 6.5]{favredujardin}).

+\begin{lemma} There exists a constant $C>0$ depending only on $d$\footnote{observe that the statement of the lemma is incorrectly stated in \cite{favredujardin}, and the constant $C$ is actually \emph{independent} on $(c,a)$.} such that